FerretDB/FerretDB/website/docs/operators/update_operators/field-update-operators.md

 ## $mul

 The `$mul` operator multiplies the value of a given field by a specified amount.
-Similar to all most of the other field update operators, if the field is non-existent in the document, the `$mul` operator creates a new one and assigns the value to it.
+Similar to all most of the other field update operators, if the field is non-existent in the document, the `$mul` operator creates a new one and sets the value to `0`.

 The below query multiplies the value of the `salary` field by `25%`, represented as `1.25`.